Chry1911/pokeNext/README.md

  sudo docker run -p 3000:3000 pokenext-image
 ```

-It launch it on port 3000.
+It launches it on port 3000.

 ## Notes
-In the first point of the text, the application asks to do a search with minimum 3 characters and i have done this, but if i try to search "pik" or something else, the api returns 404.
-The api wants the correct name of the pokemon to search.
+In the point "1 - Search Pokemon" of the exercise , the application asks to do a search with at least minimum 3 characters.
+Trying do to this function for example  (to search "pik" or "pika" for pikachu), the api returns 404 error (NOT_FOUND).
+Testing the api on postman and online, it seems api needs the correct and fullname of the pokemon for working.
-I have created a simple cache, to awoid a new reasearch of the same pokemon.
+I have created a simple cache, to avoid a new research of the same pokemon.
-Deck can be only one, when created it will be saved into the Local Storage.
-If you add the 11 card, it replace the first one with the new one.
+Deck can be only one, when created, it will be saved into the Local Storage.
+If you add the 11 card, it replaces the first one with the new one.
 Menu shows 4 items:
 - dashboard (it shows only a message)
 - pokedex (search pokemon)
 - deck (show your deck)
 - pikachu (show pika page)